prescriptions per day

 The journey of PopRx

-Dr Ali Esmail and Vejey Gandier from Koronis Inc Canada found it inconvenient to fetch meds from pharmacists.
+Dr Ali Esmail from Koronis Inc Canada found it inconvenient to fetch meds from pharmacists.
 Also, eight out of 10 Canadians over the age of 45 had at least one prescription medication to fill every month.
 These users had to stand in a queue during every visit to the drug store.

 How can we build a smart app that would convert prescriptions into data, making refills easier?

-The question excited us and we embarked on validating the founders’ findings through market research and a workshop with clients.
+The question excited us and we embarked on validating the founders’ findings through market research and a workshop.
 We knew that a complete security of patient prescription had to be at the heart of our design thinking while building PopRx.
 Moreover, the prescription process had to be as easy as popping a pill.
 We saw a major pain point among middle-aged and senior-folk in Canada.
 The user stories helped draw out our information architecture and design strategy.

 Client's challenges & our solutions